Factbox: U.S. abortion restrictions mount after overturn of Roe v. Wade

 OVERALL TALLY OF BANS

-By week's end, 12 states will likely be enforcing near-total abortion bans at all stages of pregnancy: Alabama, Arkansas, Idaho, Kentucky, Louisiana, Mississippi, Missouri, North Dakota, Oklahoma, South Dakota, Tennessee and Texas.
+By week's end, 11 states will likely be enforcing near-total abortion bans at all stages of pregnancy: Alabama, Arkansas, Idaho, Kentucky, Louisiana, Mississippi, Missouri, Oklahoma, South Dakota, Tennessee and Texas.

 PATCHWORK OF ABORTION ACCESS